ROBERT SIEGEL, HOST:

 They have to pay attention to it.
 They need lobbyists in Washington.
 Mark Zuckerberg has started an advocacy group for immigration reform.
 And there's even a line of thinking out there that technology holds a lot of the answers to what ails government.

 SIEGEL: As for the phrase that's the title of your article, "Change the World," when I hear it, I associate Barack Obama saying as much.
 It reminds me years ago, Jimmy Carter said that we just needed a government as good as we are, and Bill Clinton used to declare every profound political conflict a case of false choices at some level.
-But we've always had a certain amount of simplistic, optimistic bromides from people in public life.
+We've always had a certain amount of simplistic, optimistic bromides from people in public life.
 Is this one any different?

 PACKER: I think it's very much in that lineage.
 It's sort of populist.
 It's magical thinking.
 It's ahistorical in the sense that it really doesn't take recent history seriously.
 Instead, it thinks that a whole new way of doing things, such as transferring engineering solutions to political problems, using the iPhone to improve, you know, city services and the problems of urban government.
 That's very much the same kind of magical thinking that I think Barack Obama's 2008 campaign somewhat suffered from and the other politicians that you named.